Concerts and Workshops

 Saturday Noon An ensemble or band of some sort leads a procession down to the Big Tree for the annual “Banjo Massed Mugshot” photo shoot.

-Robbie Watts was an enthusiastic, talented and innovative 5-string banjo ‘picker’ who shared his banjo music at the first two Guildford Jamborees, but passed away in mid 2006.
+Open age.
+Name on trophy, framed certificate, plus cash prize.
+(Robbie was an enthusiastic, talented and innovative 5-string banjo ‘picker’ who shared his banjo music at the first two Jamborees, but passed away in mid 2006.)

 Maree Murrell Caper